 I’m sharing this information because, in my personal chronic pain journey, traditional medicine failed miserably.
 So miserably in fact, that I became completely disenchanted with our Canadian healthcare system.
 And it’s certainly not that I didn’t give it every chance.

 Over a period of 2 ½ years here’s what I experienced: I met with the chief of orthopedic surgery for the famed Toronto General Hospital.
-I met with the orthopedic surgeon for the highly regarded Cleveland Clinic, who among other duties treats our Olympic athletes.
+I met with the orthopedic surgeon from the highly regarded Cleveland Clinic, who among other duties treats our Olympic athletes.
 I underwent 3 MRIs, bone scans, several blood tests, nerve conduction tests, several standing and lying down x-rays and numerous visits to other GP’s and even acupuncture therapy.
 What did all of this do for me?
 Nothing.
 What did the tests reveal?
-Well the gist of it is is that I broke my ankle while walking the Camino de Santiago in Spain back in 2004.
+Well the gist of it is that I broke my ankle while walking the Camino de Santiago in Spain back in 2004.

 At the time I thought it was just a sprained ankle.
 But it turned out that it never healed properly.
 I couldn’t afford a doctor at the time.
 I simply iced it for a few days and kept on walking.
 In fact, after breaking the ankle, I continued to walk 600 km to reach Santiago de Compostela and then on to the coast of Spain to a place called Finisterre.
 The total journey was 1,000kms but I walked more than half of it on a broken ankle.
 This severely changed my gate – the way I walk.
 Eventually, like a stone dropped into a pool of water, it created a ripple effect throughout the rest of my body.
 10 years later, it had a tremendously adverse effect on my entire system.
 Severe chronic pain became normal for me and a regiment of dangerous and addictive painkillers made their way into my system over too long a period of time.